Henriqueue/Henriqueue/README.md

 ###

-<p data-importer="text" align="right">I am a software developer with a degree in Systems Analysis and Development.
+<p data-importer="text" align="right">I am a front-end software engineer with a degree in Systems Analysis and Development.
 I currently work as a freelancer while seeking new opportunities in the technology sector—driven primarily by a desire to learn and explore as much as I can. <br>My professional journey is fueled by continuous learning, hands-on experience, and a strong commitment to gaining knowledge across as many areas as possible, delivering complete, functional systems that address real-world needs.<br><br>Over time, I have built solid experience across the entire web development ecosystem, with a particular passion for front-end development—where logic meets creativity and visual design.<br><br>But I haven't stopped there; I am actively working to deepen my knowledge of back-end development, the underlying logic of how systems operate, and the integration of servers, applications, and databases.<br><br>In my free time, I dedicate myself to design and the arts in general.</p>

 ###